billba/middleware/README.md

 * an `id` which is unique per turn (request).
 In a little while we will see where this is helpful
 * a batched approach to sending activities to the channel

-Note that request is not optional.
-In the case of a proactive turn, the request is an activity of type 'proactive'.
+Note that `request` is not optional.
+In the case of a proactive turn, `request` is an activity of type `'proactive'`.

 Why a batched approach?
 Because there are a number of channels that allow or essentially require multiple activities to be sent as a group.
 By starting with a batched approach as a foundation, it's easy to expose a non-batched API.
 It's harder to do it the other way around.

 This is still very low level.
-For instance, there is no `reply` function.
+For instance, there is no `reply()` function.
 That's because this is itself an opinion.
-Should it take just an activity?Or also text?
+Should it take just an activity?
+Or also text?
 Or just text?
-Should it be called "reply" or "send"?
-Or even "ask"?
+Should it be called `reply` or `send`?
+Or even `ask`?
 Should it be fluent, so that you can do `say("Hey there").ask("What's your name?")`?
 Should it be asynchronous so that you can wait for the message to be sent, or just contribute activities to the batch?
 Just as there are innumerous JavaScript libraries that help you make REST calls, there will be many approaches, each appealing to different developers and more or less relevant to different projects.

 This illustrates the philosophy of a Turn, which is to provide the minimal foundation necessary to build even higher-level abstractions.